adebiyial/orangeman-2023-1/pages/blog/js-sort-string-array.md

 // { c → 99, r → 114, O → 79, C → 67, o → 111, D → 68, i → 105, l → 108, a → 97, N → 78 }
 ```

 Notice that the UPPERCASE characters appear before the lowercase characters.
-And they’ll come sequentially.
+And they&apos;ll come sequentially.
 That is sorted like: `['Eggs', 'Tail', 'eggs']`.
 Notice how `Tail` comes before `eggs`?
-That’s expected because:
+That&apos;s expected because:

 ```jsx
 getCharactersUnicodeValue(["Eggs", "Tail", "eggs"]);